NissesSenap/falcosidekick-tekton/README.md

 - Check for environment variable BODY.
 - Unmarshal the data according to the Alert struct.
 - Setups a kubernetes client, by calling setupK8sClient function.
-- Calls the deletePod with a kubernetes client, the falcoEvent we gotten and a list of the critical Namespaces.
+- Calls the deletePod with a kubernetes client, the falcoEvent we gotten and a hash map of critical Namespaces.
-- Check in the event that we got from falcosidekick and see if the pod that triggerd the event is in our critical namespaces list.
+- Check in the event that we got from falcosidekick and see if the pod that triggered the event is in our critical namespaces hash map.
 - If it is return to the main and shutdown the application.
 - Else deletes the pod in the namespace specified in the falcosidekick event.